Monitor Sandbox Activity and Debug Issues

 ## Monitor Network Activity in the TUI

-Open the OpenShell terminal UI for a live view of sandbox network activity and egress requests:
+Open the OpenShell terminal UI to view sandbox network activity and egress requests live.

 ```bash